jpsousaUP/cv/README.md

 ### Master Thesis Supervision

 - **Tomás Cunha, 2022:** *Conception and Simulation of a Robotic Cell Based on the Digital Twin Concept for Industrial Manufacturing*
-  - FEUP | Co-supervised | Developed a robotic digital twin for a manufacturing line.
+  INEGI | Co-supervised | Developed a robotic digital twin for a manufacturing line.

 - **Francisco Silva, 2022:** *Digitalization of CNC Machines: A Condition Monitoring System*
-  - FEUP | Co-supervised | Implemented a system for real-time condition monitoring of CNC machines.
+  INEGI | Co-supervised | Implemented a system for real-time condition monitoring of CNC machines.

 - **António Luís Paiva, 2024:** *Application of Convolutional Neural Networks for Monitoring Laser Melting Deposition Processes*
-  - FEUP | Co-supervised | Developing a CNN-based model for in-situ monitoring of laser-based manufacturing.
+  FEUP | Co-supervised | Developing a CNN-based model for in-situ monitoring of laser-based manufacturing.

 - **José Pedro Ferreira, 2024:** *Generative Multimodal Learning for In-situ Monitoring in Direct Energy Deposition*
-  - FEUP | Co-supervised | Applying generative AI models for multimodal analysis in additive manufacturing.
+  FEUP | Co-supervised | Applying generative AI models for multimodal analysis in additive manufacturing.

 - **António Simões Alves, 2025:** *Computer Vision and AI for Monitoring the Melt Pool*
-  - FEUP | Ongoing | Applying deep learning for real-time monitoring in laser additive manufacturing.
+  FEUP | Ongoing | Applying deep learning for real-time monitoring in laser additive manufacturing.

 ### Grants